iqrf/iqrf-gateway-docs/user/source/roadmap.rst

 v2.3.x (Q4/2019)

+ * Adding buffer when IP connectivity is down
  * Adding full support of JS drivers from IQRF repository
  * Adding security to Websocket channel
  * Adding IQMESH service for Backup/Restore